Towcester Therapy Centre

 Who is your practitioner ?

 My name is Krisha Baker.
-My first experience of McTimoney chiropractic came after experiencing chronic and debilitating headaches which were alleviated by treatment.
+My first experience of McTimoney chiropractic came after personally experiencing chronic and debilitating headaches.
 I was so happy with the results that I decided that this was a field I would like to enter myself.
 I attended the McTimoney College of Chiropractic in Abingdon and completed their 4 year Honours degree course, graduating in March 2005 and have been practicing as a registered chiropractor ever since.
+The arrival of my first baby in 2008 led me to develop a special interest in working with expectant mums, adding to my knowledge by attending courses with the ICPA, Gail Tully of Spinning Babies and the Pelvic Partnership amongst others. .
 Nothing gives me more pleasure than to have a patient return to see me, smiling because they are feeling better.

 What is McTimoney chiropractic ?

 Chiropractic is a primary healthcare profession with the emphasis on the spine, neurological, muscular and skeletal systems, how these integrate and conditions affecting them.
 Chiropractors do not use medicines or surgery, but may refer back to a medical professional for further assessment if it is considered that these may be necessary based on history and examination results.
 In contrast to popular perception of chiropractic the light, fast and precise nature of McTimoney chiropractic adjustments make the treatment comfortable and often relaxing to receive.
 It is suitable for most people of all ages and fitness levels.
 Treatment may also include various soft tissue techniques, mobilization techniques, preventative lifestyle advice and appropriate exercises to be carried out at home.

 Research evidence is available to support the use of chiropractic in cases of :